Flex Alexander

-Mark Alexander Knox (born April 15, 1970), better known as Flex Alexander or Flex, is an American actor, comedian and dancer.
-He began his career while appearing on numerous of television sitcoms before portraying single father Flex Washington on the UPN sitcom One on One (2001–2006).
-Alexander also had a number of roles in many films including Modern Vampires (1998), The Force (1999), Out Cold (2001), Book of Love: The Definitive Reason Why Men Are Dogs (2002), Gas (2004), Snakes on a Plane (2006), and Trigger (2020).
+Mark Alexander Knox (born April 15, 1970), known professionally as Flex Alexander or Flex, is an American actor, comedian and dancer.
+Having made his television debut as Reggie Coltrane in the critically acclaimed ABC sitcom Where I Live (1993), he became known for his role as single father Flex Washington in the UPN sitcom One on One (2001–2006), for which he was nominated for three NAACP Image Awards.

+Alexander was nominated for a fourth NAACP Image Award in 2005 for his portrayal of Michael Jackson in the VH1 biographical drama Man in the Mirror: The Michael Jackson Story.

+He has also appeared in films such as Juice (1992), She's All That (1999), Snakes on a Plane (2006), and The Hills Have Eyes 2 (2007).

+Alexander has had recurring television roles in the UPN sitcom Girlfriends (2000–2001), the VH1 comedy-drama series Single Ladies (2012) and the ABC sitcom Mixed-ish (2020–2021).

 Early life

 Born in Harlem, Alexander is the son of Alethia Knox and Robert Whitehead.
 As a teen, he began dancing in New York night clubs earning the nickname "Flex" due to his acrobatic dance skills.
 After being discovered by DJ Spinderella, he began touring with rap trio Salt-n-Pepa and remained with the dance troupe for three years.
 In addition to dancing, Alexander also choreographed for Mary J. Blige and Queen Latifah.
 In 1989, he made his stand-up comedy debut and eventually turned to acting, making his film debut in the 1992 film Juice.
 Alexander also was a regular cast member of the sketch comedy show Uptown Comedy Club from 1992 to 1994.